Healthy Homes Assessment Porirua

 Porirua Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Porirua and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Porirua and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their conformance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.
+• Property managers and landlords are required to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.

-• Private landlords and property managers have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

-• All houses let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes